KB Home (KBH) Shares Up Despite Recent Market Volatility

-KB Home (NYSE: KBH)’s stock price has increased by 2.69 compared to its previous closing price of 35.68.
-However, the company has experienced a 3.59% gain in its stock price over the last five trading sessions.
+KB Home (NYSE: KBH)’s stock price has increased by 2.12 compared to its previous closing price of 39.57.
+However, the company has seen a gain of 14.54% in its stock price over the last five trading days.
 Barron’s reported on 06/23/22 that KB Home Stock Jumps on Earnings.
 The Builder Sees a Moderating Housing Market.

 Is It Worth Investing in KB Home (NYSE: KBH) Right Now?